dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/Website.md

 Could use snapshot as the way to process Dreamcatcher packets ?

 Image generation tool that does a series of overlays on each image, and shows how the packet artwork will look under all different circumstances.

+Use [langchain](https://langchain.com/integrations.html) to be pluggable with many different APIs.
+Use the API store to maintain their interfaces in Dreamcatcher format.
+Write covenants that make these queries and can cause chains to be ingested in the embedding models to provide relevant data.

+Have a workbench that leads up towards packet generation.
+Maket this a component tho, so you can use the system like an inventors notebook.